Transmyocardial Laser Revascularization at Dignity Health - St. Rose Dominican Hospitals

 Transmyocardial laser revascularization (TMLR) is a type of heart surgery.
 It treats coronary artery disease — also known as heart disease.
 In coronary artery disease, the vessels supplying blood to the heart muscle become blocked.
 This decreases blood flow and oxygen supply to the heart, which increases the risk of heart attack and repeated episodes of chest pain or angina.

-Find a Dignity Health - St. Rose Dominican surgeon who treats coronary artery disease with transmyocardial laser revascularization in Las Vegas and Henderson, NV, using our online tool or by calling 702.616.4900.
-Learn more about The St. Rose - Stanford Clinic Cardiovascular and Thoracic Surgery Program, which brings Stanford doctors with expertise in heart conditions to our hospitals.
+Find a Dignity Health - St. Rose Dominican hospitals surgeon who treats coronary artery disease with transmyocardial laser revascularization in Las Vegas and Henderson, NV, using our online tool or by calling (702) 616-4900.

 The goal of transmyocardial laser revascularization is to relieve chest pain symptoms from coronary artery disease.
 For most people, bypass surgery is the best treatment.
 However, your doctor may recommend transmyocardial laser revascularization if you have chest pain from coronary artery disease, medicines have not worked, or if you have other complications.